nkadwaikar/nadeem-labs/azure-bootcamp/Week1-Identity-Governance/Identity Notes & Key Takeaways.md

-# Day 1 — Notes & Key Takeaways
+# 📌 Placeholder — Day 1 & Day 2 Notes / Key Takeaways
+*(This section will be expanded as the Boot Camp progresses.)*

+---

 ## Day 1 — Notes & Key Takeaways

 ### 1. Identity Hierarchy (Tenant → Directory → Subscription)